Skip to content

 But still, feeling great at this age and realising how important is to work on our self-esteem doesn’t mean we’ll easily stop fighting the internal battles every midlife woman feels inside: the one against invisibility and the one for self-acceptance.
 Something Paulina has explored in her book very well, offering us an interesting point of view worth meditating on.

-SEE ALSO: The Tall Poppy Syndrome
+SEE ALSO: Under The Face Mask

 In the war against invisibility, I can battle my own face with the help of professionals.
 I can erase lines and sags with modern technology.
 I can use Botox and fillers and scalpels to be pretty again, but at the cost of losing the characteristics that are unique to me, and which I’ve worked so hard to achieve“, she says.
 “For those of us who want to be visible, it may seem like the best option.
 But which do I want more: Visibility or character?
 Prettiness?
 Or my life, with all its joy and grief, written on my face?
 In the war for self-acceptance, I have to battle myself, not to erase but to acquire: confidence, self-assurance, and acceptance.
 I want to be seen for all that I am: the good, the bad, the beautiful“.